IbrahimTanyalcin/lexicon-rainbow/docs/API.md

 		  //some other keys..
   ```
   * **categories** <a id = "str_linear_categories" href = "#str_linear_categories"><b>#</b></a>: an object with keys of the <a href="#what_is_item"><b>items</b></a> that will have their links displayed.
-  Each key will have links eminating from the correspoding item on the linear scale.
+  Each key will have links eminating from the correspoding item towards the linear scale.
 The values inside the 'intervals' key will dictate how the links are drawn:
     1. Within the category key (item1 in the below example), an intervals key is looked.
 	1. If the intervals key is provided, its value should be an array of intervals such as:
 	[1,[3,6],2]